iManagement

 Photos 7, 8, 8b (S. Imboden, 22 December): It is possible to determine the type of sugar:

-• bottom: melezitose
+• below: melezitose

 (Photo: S. Imboden, 20 November)

-5. Syrup, candy, or nectar
+5. Syrup, Fondant, or Nectar

 Late December (Photo: Wolfhard S. Hüsken)

-6. Activity of wax-producing bees
+6. Activity of Wax-Producing Bees

 (Photo: Wolfhard S. Hüsken)

-Wax moth droppings (blue circles)
+Wax moth frass (blue circles).

 Photos 12, 13 & 13a: The bees want to build.
 In spring, this is a sign that the colony is developing.